ehendrix23/tesla_dashcam/README.rst

     - New: Option --set_moviefile_timestamp to set the video file timestamp on the OS to start, end, or time of Sentry event.
     - New: Option --keep-events
     - New: Option --display_ts to show timestamps in the text output.
 This does not impact video output but is handy when using a monitor option.
 Contributed by croadfeldt
+    - New: Option --title_screen_map, which generates a map of the event location and displays it for the first 3 seconds of the movie.
     - New: Added support for event information file and ability to display it in the overlay text.
 Contributed by JakeShirley
     - New: Support for FreeBSD 11.
 Contributed by busbyjon
     - New: Source can now include wildcards, shell variables, and will do user expansion (i.e. ~ on Unix, ~user on Windows).